Addenri/Guitar-SFX/Delay/README.md

 # Delay
-A basic volume control effect plug-in with IGraphics GUI
+A basic delay effect plug-in with IGraphics GUI